daniel5151/gdbstub/README.md

 ## `unsafe` in `gdbstub`

-`gdbstub` limits the use of `unsafe` to a bare minimum.
-All uses of `unsafe` are required to have a corresponding `// SAFETY` comment, and are exhaustively documented in the list below.
+`gdbstub` limits its use of `unsafe` to a bare minimum, with all uses of `unsafe` required to have a corresponding `// SAFETY` comment as justification.
+The following list exhaustively documents all uses of `unsafe` in `gdbstub`.

--   When no features are enabled:
+-   When no cargo features are enabled:
     -   A few trivially safe calls to `NonZeroUsize::new_unchecked()` when defining internal constants.
 -   When the `std` feature is enabled:
     -   An implementation of `UnixStream::peek` which uses `libc::recv`.
-This will be removed once [rust-lang/rust#73761](https://github.com/rust-lang/rust/pull/73761) is merged and stabilized.
+This manual implementation will be removed once [rust-lang/rust#76923](https://github.com/rust-lang/rust/issues/76923) is stabilized.

 ## Future Plans + Roadmap to `1.0.0`

-Before `gdbstub` can comfortably commit to a stable `1.0.0` API, there are several outstanding features that should be implemented and questions that need to be addressed.
-Due to `gdbstub`'s heavy reliance on the Rust type system to enforce GDB protocol invariants, it's likely that a certain subset of yet-unimplemented protocol features may require breaking API changes.

-Notably, the vast majority of GDB protocol features (e.g: remote filesystem support, tracepoint packets, most query packets, etc...) should _not_ require breaking API changes, and could most likely be implemented using the standard backwards-compatible protocol extension approach.
+While the vast majority of GDB protocol features (e.g: remote filesystem support, tracepoint packets, most query packets, etc...) should _not_ require breaking API changes, there are still several key protocol features that'll need breaking API changes to be implemented.

 The following features are most likely to require breaking API changes, and should therefore be implemented prior to `1.0.0`.
+Not that this is _not_ an exhaustive list, and is subject to change.

 -   [ ] Stabilize the `Arch` trait
     -   [ ] Allow fine-grained control over target features ([\#12](https://github.com/daniel5151/gdbstub/issues/12))